HooverTower.JPG

 Judith Goncalves, Ph.D. ~ Postdoctoral fellow

 Judith holds a master’s degree in integrative biology from Institute for Biomedical Imaging and Life Sciences in Coimbra, Portugal.
 She then completed a PhD in molecular and cellular biology at the Cardiovascular Research Center HEGP in Paris, France, studying the role of SDHB mutations in metastatic paraganglioma.
-She was also a member of the Animal Welfare Structure and the elected representative member of PhD students in the laboratory council for three years.
 Judith’s current interests focus on how amino acid metabolism impacts cancer cells.
+Judith recently commented on the role of ferroptosis in development.

 Isha Srivastava, M.D.
 Ph.D. ~ Clinical Instructor/Fellow